 Bing is Microsoft’s attempt at unseating Google, and arguably the second-most-popular search engine today.
-Bing used to be MSN search until it was updated in summer of 2009.
+Bing used to be an MSN search until it was updated in the summer of 2009.

 Yippy is a Deep Web engine that searches other search engines for you.
 Unlike the regular Web, which is indexed by robot spider programs, Deep Web pages are usually harder to locate by conventional search.

 That’s where Yippy becomes very useful.
 If you are searching for obscure hobby interest blogs, obscure government information, tough-to-find obscure news, academic research, and otherwise-obscure content, then Yippy is your tool.

 Google Scholar is a special version of Google.
 This search engine will help you win debates.